Fuelling your body for running while dieting: is it possible?

 - How to use exercise to overcome a weight loss plateau

-It may be tricky to establish a running and dieting routine, to begin with, but it will be worthwhile!
+Establishing a running while dieting routine may be tricky at first, but it will be worthwhile.
 Check out our healthy recipes to support you in your mission to be fit, healthy and slim.
 Good luck with your journey!